 East Sussex Finescale

 As my current layout (Ewhurst Green) progresses there has been a significant number of running sessions thereon as friends bring their models to run.
-Indeed, unless stated otherwise all the locomotives featured are visitors; even the Metro-Cammell Pullman set was a visitor - albeit have taken ‘residence’ since 2015!
+Indeed, unless stated otherwise all the locomotives featured are visitors; even the Metro-Cammell Pullman set was a visitor - albeit had been in residence between 2015 and 2019!
 Some of these friends are still building their layouts; others want the opportunity to run full-length trains on somebody else’s metals (i.e. mine).

 As it stands the longest bogie train has been eighteen behind a Hornby ‘Duke of Gloucester’ visiting from the Algarve; the slowest locomotive a pre-WW1 Prussian 0-8-0 at eighteen minutes eight seconds.
 This could probably be improved now more-modern controllers are employed.

 With layout construction ongoing, the vantage points for photographs are currently limited (so apologies here).
 But these will increase with time – currently layout wiring is a priority as only then can the trackwork be fully tested before more scenery can be added!

 Typically, these running sessions start with an excellent lunch at ‘our’ nearby beachfront café; which is just a very short distance away!

 These running sessions are recorded here although past sessions may be dropped off the list as time progresses.

 For family reasons the running sessions have been slightly reduced and unfortunately lunch couldn’t be undertaken at our usual beachfront restaurant, being in the north of the county (again) so two of us just had to ‘make do’.
 However, when running did commence there was surprise in the form of my Southern Region suburban coaches (a three-car set no.154 supplement by two seconds) hauled by one of my Southern Region class Type 2 (class 24) locomotives.